fealty/Xenos/Specifications/Xenos.md

 #### Source Files

-Source files are UTF-8 text files (without the byte order mark), containing Xenos source code, that have the `.xs` file extension.
+Source files are UTF-8 text files (without the byte order mark), containing Xenos source code, that have the `.xns` file extension.
 Implementations must accept source file names as the default argument to compiler invocation from the command line, and they may provide additional input paths.
 When processing the given source files, implementations must error when they encounter any of the following conditions:

 * One or more source inputs contain byte order marks.
 * One or more source inputs use non-UTF-8 encoding schemes.
-* One or more source inputs lack the `.xs` file extension.
+* One or more source inputs lack the `.xns` file extension.
 * One or more related failures as determined by the implementation.

 #### Modules

 Modules group related code and data as determined by programmers or writers.
 Modules are not source files; source files *describe* modules.
 Modules are primarily logical but derive their identifiers from the physical source files: Implementations must derive module identifiers by stripping the file system path, stripping the file extension, and replacing all lexically invalid identifier characters with underscores.
-For example, given the source file `My File.xdoc.xs`, implementations will derive `My_File_xdoc` as the module identifier.
+For example, given the source file `My File.xdoc.xns`, implementations will derive `My_File_xdoc` as the module identifier.

 #### Namespaces

 Namespaces, like file system directories, group things.
 As such, implementations must treat directories as namespaces.
 The root directories of projects represent the global namespace for each project.
 Directories within the root directories form the physical namespace hierarchies for projects.
 Implementations must derive namespace identifiers from directory names by stripping the file system path relative to the current directory and replacing all lexically invalid identifier characters with underscores.
-For example, give the source file `./Frost Test/Shaping.xs`, implementations will determine that the `Shaping` module resides within the `Frost_Test` namespace.
+For example, given the source file `./Frost Test/Shaping.xns`, implementations will determine that the `Shaping` module resides within the `Frost_Test` namespace.

 #### Libraries